-Overall, Chicago organizations should focus their education grant proposal supports the K-12 demographic, rather than early childhood education or higher education.
-If you're submitting an employment proposal, consider including provisions for women on welfare and ex-offenders.
-You might want to address the energy crisis in your environmental proposal, and lessening the influence of big money in political campaigns in your democracy proposal.
+The big focus for this funder is racial equality and economic mobility.
+The foundation believes that the Great Lakes region's future success is tied to the success of young people of color who live here.
+Education and economic groups often receive the most support, especially ones that target low-income students of colors who attend K-12 schools.
+Overall, Chicago organizations should focus education grant proposal supports the K-12 demographic.
+Nonprofits submitting an employment-related proposal should consider including provisions for women on welfare and ex-offenders.
+Grantseekers may want to address the energy crisis in environmental proposals and lessening the influence of big money in political campaigns in democracy-related proposals.
 Culture proposals should be for arts groups of color, and gun violence prevention proposals should defend existing gun laws rather than make guns more accessible.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)